pagkly/Zed/Investopedia4/How Is Your Financial Health Looking.md

 To get a better grasp of your financial health, it might help to ask yourself a few key questions—consider this a self-assessment of your financial health:

 -   How prepared are you for unexpected events?
 Do you have an emergency fund?
--   What is your net worth?
+-   What is your [[Net Worth|net worth]]?
 Is it positive or negative?
 -   Do you have the things you need in life?
 How about the things you want?
--   What percent of your debt would you consider high interest, such as credit cards?
+-   What percent of your [[Debt|debt]] would you consider high interest, such as credit cards?
 Is it more than 50%?
 -   Are you actively saving for retirement?
 Do you feel you’re on track to meet your long-term goal?
 -   Do you have enough insurance coverage—whether it be health or life?

 ## How Financial Health Is Determined

 An individual’s financial health can be measured in a number of ways.
 A person’s savings and overall [[net worth]](https://www.investopedia.com/video/play/what-net-worth/) represent the monetary resources at their disposal for current or future use.
-These can be affected by debt, such as credit cards, [[mortgages]](https://www.investopedia.com/terms/m/mortgage.asp), and auto and student loans.
+These can be affected by [[Debt|debt]], such as credit cards, [[mortgages]](https://www.investopedia.com/terms/m/mortgage.asp), and auto and student loans.
 Financial health is not a static figure.
-It changes based on an individual’s liquidity and assets, as well as the fluctuation of the price of goods and services.
+It changes based on an individual’s [[Liquidity|liquidity]] and assets, as well as the fluctuation of the price of goods and services.

 For example, an individual’s salary might remain constant while the costs for gasoline, food, mortgages, and college tuition increase.
 Despite the good state of their initial financial health, the person may lose ground and lapse into decline if they do not keep pace with rising costs of goods.